Tiny-Earth/DemoSite/site/src/experiences.md

 ### Active learning + assessment

 One goal of the previous reflection activity was to highlight that while active learning is a broad concept that encompasses a variety of techniques, a common feature of any definition is that students are cognitively engaged in something.
-“It may be quietly thinking, discussing an idea in a group, conducting an experiment, solving a problem, or writing a question or idea.”
-(Handelsman et al., 2007).
+“It may be quietly thinking, discussing an idea in a group, conducting an experiment, solving a problem, or writing a question or idea” (Handelsman et al., 2007).
 The key is to engage students so that they are constructing knowledge.

 This engagement highlights where active learning converges with assessment.
 The act of performing a task provides feedback to the individual, enabling them to gauge their progress and adjust their approach accordingly.